-- Many times due to the fault of downstream service the caller system might get collapsed due to all resource exhausted, due to this we might end up whole system down because of cascade fall down, to prevent this we use Circuit Breaker pattern which works like a switch between caller service and downstream service. if downstream service get time out or return any exception occurred (i.e. HTTP 5XX errors) then switch will be set off
+- Many times due to the fault of downstream service the caller system might get collapsed due to all resources exhausted, due to this we might end up the whole system down because of cascade falls down, to prevent this we use the Circuit Breaker pattern which works as a switch between caller service and downstream service. if downstream service gets time out or returns an exception occurred (i.e. HTTP 5XX errors) then the switch will be set off

-- To apply Circuit breaker pattern we use POLLY (http://thepollyproject.org) library.
+- To apply the Circuit breaker pattern we use POLLY (http://thepollyproject.org) library.

-- Polly provides features like Circuit Breaker, Bulkhead isolation.
+- Polly provides features like Circuit Breaker and Bulkhead isolation.

 6) Load Balancer

-- Load balancer will route traffic to different nodes to distribute traffics over available nodes.
+- The load balancer will route traffic to different nodes to distribute traffics over available nodes.

 - Load balancer first query to Service Registry (Naming Service) to get details of available online nodes.
 So that it can route traffic to nodes.

-- We can use Azure Load Balancer service to implement this.
+- We can use the Azure Load Balancer service to implement this.

 7) Service Discovery and Service Registry (Naming Service)

-- This both techniques are responsible to find the physical location of particular service in cluster.
+- Both techniques are responsible to find the physical location of a particular service in the cluster.

-- Whenever any service up in cluster it will register its IP address with service registry. after particular timespan heartbeat signal will be sent to know whether service is still alive or not.
+- Whenever any service is up in the cluster it will register its IP address with the service registry. after a particular timespan, a heartbeat signal will be sent to know whether the service is still alive or not.

-- Whenever any service request come to network it will first send request to service registry to find out location of service, this mechanism implemented on top of load balancer. once load balancer get physical location of that node it will redirect request to that specific node.
+- Whenever any service request comes to the network it will first send a request to the service registry to find out the location of the service, this mechanism is implemented on top of a load balancer. once the load balancer gets the physical location of that node it will redirect a request to that specific node.

 - If we use Service Fabric as our microservice platform, then Service Discovery and Service Registry mechanism will be built in implemented (Naming Service in Service Fabric)